racztiborzoltan/cooler-router/README.md

 ***THIS PACKAGE IS UNDER DEVELOPMENT!!!***

-Simple but not standard-thinking routing based on PSR-7.
+Simple but not standard-thinking routing.
 (At least, I think.)

 ## Some feature